Salicylic acid: Mechanism of action

 The wound-healing retardation action of salicylates is probably due mainly to its inhibitory action on mucopolysaccharide synthesis.

 Safety

-If high concentrations of salicylic ointment are applied to a large percentage of body surface, high levels of salicylic acid can enter the blood, requiring hemodialysis to avoid further complications.
+In excess, salicylates have toxic effects, which can be fatal.
+Toxicity is most often due to oral overdose.

+Cosmetic applications of the drug pose no significant risk.
+Even in a worst-case use scenario in which one was using multiple salicylic acid-containing topical products, the aggregate plasma concentration of salicylic acid was well below what was permissible for acetylsalicylic acid (aspirin).
+Since oral aspirin (which produces much higher salicylic acid plasma concentrations than dermal salicylic acid applications) poses no significant adverse pregnancy outcomes in terms of frequency of stillbirth, birth defects or developmental delay, use of salicylic acid containing cosmetics is safe for pregnant women.
+Salicylic acid is present in most fruits and vegetables as for example in greatest quantities in berries and in beverages like tea.

+In one documented case, a patient applied extreme levels of salicyate ointment topically (40% ointment, over 41% of the total skin surface), and subsequently received hemodialysis to reduce blood salicylate concentration.

 Production and chemical reactions

 Biosynthesis

 Salicylic acid is biosynthesized from the amino acid phenylalanine.
 In Arabidopsis thaliana, it can be synthesized via a phenylalanine-independent pathway.

-Industrial synthesis
+Chemical synthesis

-Sodium salicylate is commercially prepared by treating sodium phenolate (the sodium salt of phenol) with carbon dioxide at high pressure (100 atm) and high temperature (115 °C) – a method known as the Kolbe-Schmitt reaction.
-Acidification of the product with sulfuric acid gives salicylic acid:
+Commercial vendors prepare sodium salicylate by treating sodium phenolate (the sodium salt of phenol) with carbon dioxide at high pressure (100 atm) and high temperature (115 °C) – a method known as the Kolbe-Schmitt reaction.
+Acidifying the product with sulfuric acid gives salicylic acid:

-It can also be prepared by the hydrolysis of aspirin (acetylsalicylic acid) or methyl salicylate (oil of wintergreen) with a strong acid or base.
+At the laboratory scale, it can also be prepared by the hydrolysis of aspirin (acetylsalicylic acid) or methyl salicylate (oil of wintergreen) with a strong acid or base; these reactions reverse those chemicals' commercial syntheses.

 Reactions

 Upon heating, salicylic acid converts to phenyl salicylate: